UWCNuclear/RootEffi/README.md

 RootEffi.C is set up to do an absolute or relative detection efficiency fit using the germanium efficiency equation from Knoll.

-The Radware equation is also in there, but it hasn't been thoroughly tested.
+The Radware equation is also in there, but it hasn't been tested.

 Ran as is, RootEffi does a relative efficiency curve using the Knoll equation.